Jul 17, 2009

 Sengoku Basara is a fairly typical tale of good versus evil.
 Initially it may not seem so simple, as we are presented with many factions fighting for control over Japan.
 Eventually though, they come together to fight a common enemy; namely, Oda Nobunaga.
 As in Capcom’s Onimusha franchise, he is presented as some sort of demon.
 Overall, the story certainly isn't anything to write home about.
 Spanning a total of 12 episodes, the series does a decent job of wrapping things up within its time limit, although it can feel rushed at times.

 As you can probably tell from the poster, there are a lot of characters in Sengoku Basara.
 For an anime of its length, this isn’t something that works to its advantage.
 Perhaps inevitably, character development is not one of its strong points, and this is one area where the anime can seem rushed.
-This is a shame, as we are introduced to several interesting characters such as Chōsokabe Motochika, the so called 'Demon of Onigashima', only for them to receive almost no screen time and end up as reinforcements for the more prominent characters during the final battle.
-Equally disappointing is that some characters that feature heavily, such as the ninja Sarutobi Sasuke, aren't really given any significant fights of their own.
-You may even find yourself waiting for a confrontation between a pair of characters, only to be disappointed when it never happens.
+This is a shame, as we are introduced to several interesting characters such as Chōsokabe Motochika, the so called 'Demon of Onigashima', only for them to receive almost no screen time whatsoever (other than as forgettable reinforcements during the final battle).
+Equally disappointing is the fact that some of the characters that do feature heavily aren't given any significant fights of their own.
+You may find yourself waiting for a confrontation between a pair of characters, only to be disappointed when it never happens.

-As far as the characters go, they’re a varied bunch, with Date Masamune being perhaps the most interesting.
+The characters themselves are a varied bunch, with Date Masamune being perhaps the most interesting.
 Arrogant with the strength to back it up and full of ridiculous one liners like ‘put ya guns on!’, it’s no surprise that he has been likened to Dante, the protagonist of Capcom’s Devil May Cry franchise.
-One other notable aspect of his character is that he incorporates English into his speech, which is as unique as it is refreshing.
-Other characters. however, don't fare as well.
-Listening to Yukimura as he constantly reminds us that he’s burning with passion, for example, can quickly become monotonous.
+He also incorporates English into his speech, which is refreshing.
+Other characters, however, don't fare as well.
+Listening to Yukimura as he constantly reminds us that he’s burning with passion, for example, can quickly become tiresome.